Skip to main content

 Semantic Data

-• Name database: First names with gender associations
+• Name database: 40K+ first names with gender associations (from gender-guesser)

 First-Use Download